 The first set of structured questions was focused around the level of social contact the participants had outside of their formal paid carers.
-These questions are outlined in table, 1 below.
+These questions are outlined in table 1 below.

-Structured questions / Participants Themed area Do you have family and friends that you visit or that Family-based and informal care and support visit you?
-How often do you see your family?
+curers.
+These questions are examined in sucre I core in Structured questions /Participants Themed area Do you have family and friends that you visit or that visit you?
+Family-based and informal care and support How often do you see your family?
 Level of contact When your family visits, how long do they stay for?
 Level of contact How far away does your family live from you?
 Family-based and informal care and support Structured Questions/Care Managers Themed area Do the service users have friends and family they either receive visits or visit?
 Family-based and informal care and support How often do they see their family or friends?
-Level of contact How far away does the service users family live from Level of contact them?
+Level of contact How far away does the service users family live from them?
+Level of contact